ele-ben/BRAC01-FirstOnline/README.md

 ### Interpret spreadsheets names
-Spreadsheets names are assigned so that they tell the exp (e.g. BRAC1), the key-response mapping and the cue-task mapping (e.g. vertAA) and the cocoa (e.g.
+Spreadsheets names are assigned so that they tell the exp (e.g. BRAC1), the key-response mapping and the cue-task mapping (e.g. vertAA) and the cue-context onset asynchrony (e.g.
 1st300).
 The cue-task mapping is referred to the magnitude task, and the parity mapping follows suit.
 In "BRAC1_vertAA_1st300", magnitude task is mapped to the vertical cue and, consequently, parity to the horizontal.
 The key-response mapping lists first the key for the "great" response (the "less" follows suit) and then the key for the "odd" response (the "even", follows suit).
-In this example, great is mapped to A and less to L and odd to A and even to L. "1st300" stands for blocks with odd number (1st, 3rd, 5th... blocks) have cocoa 300 and blocks with even number have cocoa 0.
+In this example, great is mapped to A and less to L and odd to A and even to L. "1st300" stands for blocks with odd number (1st, 3rd, 5th... blocks) have cue-context onset asynchrony 300 and blocks with even number have cue-context onset asynchrony 0.

 ## [data Folder](#dataFolder)
 There are raw data and clean data.
-Please note that actual raw data can be dowloaded from Gorilla, whereas the files here are already piled up together to collect the numerous experimental files into 8 files.
-This operation only consisted in stacking the datasets one below  the other matching coloum names, thus this required to slighlty change some column names when these were renamed by gorilla, but the data are otherwise untouched.
+Please note that actual raw data can be downloaded from Gorilla, whereas the files here are already piled up together to collect the numerous experimental files into 8 files.
+This operation only consisted in stacking the datasets one below the other matching column names, thus this required to sligthly change some column names when these were renamed by gorilla, but the data are otherwise untouched.
 Raw data files start with "data_exp" since this is Gorilla naming system.
 Of these files, half are answer to demographics (_questionnaire-) and half the expeirmental data ("_task-").
 Besides, data collected from RWTH students are divided from data collected from Prolific, because having different recruitment systems required 2 different experiment trees in Gorilla.
 Legenda of file names: